-RAID 0 is a technology that associates two or more hard drives together to create a single logical drive (partition).
-Disk clustering aims to improve performance for reading and writing data.
+RAID 0 is a technology that combines two or more hard drives together and stripes data across the disks to improve performance for reading and writing data.

-The main advantages of a RAID 0 disk system.
+What are the main advantages of a RAID 0 array?

 Who uses RAID 0?